The Bankrate promise

 In response to the coronavirus, many colleges and organizations have made emergency funding available.
 Here’s what to look for.

 In light of the COVID-19 crisis, college students have a new financial aid option that could benefit them.
 The Coronavirus Aid, Relief, and Economic Security (CARES) Act established the Higher Education Emergency Relief Fund (HEERF) with $14 billion dollars worth of aid for eligible colleges and universities.
-In January 2021, an additional $21.2 billion in emergency aid was made available via HEERF II in January 2021, and an additional $39.6 billion was made available via HEERF III in March 2021.
+An additional $21.2 billion in emergency aid was made available via HEERF II in January 2021, and an additional $39.6 billion was made available via HEERF III in March 2021.

 - Health care.